Mukaram01/industrial_robotics_simulation_platform/README.md

 python scripts/run_sim.py --use-realsense
 ```

+## Default Credentials

+The web interface starts with a single account where both the username and
+password are `admin`.
+You can create or modify user accounts by placing a
+`users.yaml` file in the directory passed as `config_dir` when launching the
+web interface.
+Each key-value pair in that file defines a username and its
+password.

 ## Handling Large Files

 Model weights and other large assets in the `models/` directory are stored using